Fan287/parenting_product_project/README.md

      target_link = upper_lv.find_elements(By.TAG_NAME, "a")[-1].get_attribute('href') # [-1] = the link stored in the last bag
      product_links.append(target_link)
 ```
+3. It requires running the loop twice to obtain more than 100 top-selling products instead of all of them.
+However, users can input higher numbers to scrape more products.
-3. To indicate when each data was scraped, a timestamp will be generated for each data entry.
+4. To indicate when each data was scraped, a timestamp will be generated for each data entry.

 ### Part 7: Store data into DataFrame and CSV file
 1. The data will be stored in a DataFrame, and the CSV file will be named based on the date and time of its generation.
 This ensures that the file generated on the same day will not be replaced and allows for easy identification of different data files.